 - Racial/Ethnic Trauma – this type of trauma results from race- or ethnicity-related experiences that involve discrimination, prejudice, or racism.
 Examples of racial/ethnic trauma can range from interpersonal interactions (e.g. microaggressions, hate speech) to systemic oppression (e.g. workplace discrimination, community violence).

 - Minority Stress – similar to racial/ethnic trauma, minority stress involves chronic levels of stress faced by members of stigmatized minority groups.
 One example of minority stress includes members of the LGBTQ+ community experiencing discrimination or violence in response to their sexual orientation, gender identity, or gender expression.

-How Does Trauma Affect Individuals and Communities?
+Trauma 101: How Does it Affect Individuals and Communities?

 Individuals who experience traumatic stress are at an increased risk of developing maladaptive stress responses.
 Emotional dysregulation (difficulty managing anger, anxiety, or sadness), numbing or feeling detached from one’s environment, and experiencing flashbacks to the traumatic event are just some of the psychological symptoms trauma can cause.
 These psychological effects can be short-term, or in the case of post-traumatic stress disorder, can last up to 3 months or longer.

 Besides the psychological effects trauma can cause, it can also have a deep impact on the physical well-being of an individual.
 One of the first major studies to find a correlation between traumatic experiences and physical health was the Adverse Childhood Experiences (ACEs) Study.
 This study found that an increase in the number of certain childhood traumatic experiences (such as physical abuse or neglect) led to an increased risk of developing chronic illness and other poor outcomes later in life.